 After the age of 40 years, the prostate glands in males start to become larger in size.
 The condition is medically termed as benign prostatic hyperplasia (BPH).
-The condition is not cancerous, neither has it elevated the risk of developing cancer.
+The condition is not cancerous, neither has it elevated the risk of developing prostate cancer.

 Usually, Benign Prostatic Hyperplasia (BPH) is confused with a condition wherein the male body develops too many prostate cells.
 On the contrary, BPH is a non-treatable condition, and once the growth of the prostate starts it continues to take place until and unless medical therapy is given to the patient.
 In this condition, the growth of the cells expedites, squeezing the urethra.
 Another prostate growth is in the middle region in which the cells start developing into the urethra and the bladder outlet area.
 This condition is treatable by a surgical process.